meglwhy/tp/docs/UserGuide.md

 Em-Social enables you to maintain detailed records of households, schedule and track visits, prevent scheduling conflicts, and efficiently organize your caseload through powerful filtering and search capabilities.

+Em-Social is suitable for social workers who:
+1. Are comfortable with text-based command entry.
+2. Are familiar with tracking interactions with clients and updating notes.
+3. Do not need integration with external case management systems.
+4. Expect minimal mouse interaction and prefer using the keyboard.
+5. Expect quick data entry without unnecessary steps.

+If you're already familiar with similar applications, skip to [Usage](#running-em-social) for quick setup instructions.

 - [Em-Social User Guide](#em-social-user-guide)
   - [Introduction](#introduction)
   - [Features](#features)